tari-project/tari-dot-com/_lessons/add_new_localizations.md

 > **_TIP:_** Commit changes often.
 Getting into the habit of committing your changes regularly ensures your changes are saved, making it easy to revert changes if required.

 Go to the Source Control tab and open up the Changes panel.
 The new folder and files you created will be listed here.
 You will need to commit these changes to the repository.
 In the comment section, provide a short comment explaining what the changes are - an example would be “Created template files and folder for Esperanto localization” - and press the “Commit” button.

+> **_TIP:_** While not necessary, Tari uses the conventional commits standard for commits.
+[A quick cheatshet is available here](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13).
+You will likely be mostly using feat, fix and chore.

 ![commit_sync_changes.png](../assets/lessons/img/adding-languages/commit_sync_changes.png)